Vector3

 Immutability

-Though you just defined three setters for your Vector3
+Though we just defined three setters for the Vector3

-class, you should keep your classes immutable as much as possible.
+class, we should keep our classes immutable as much as possible.
 That is, instead of mutating the state of a vector, give back a new instance with the modified state.
 For example, this invert

 function is mutable: